LOW CARB RAMEN

 If you love this recipe, try one of these tasty low-carb meals!

 WHAT TO DO WITH THE LEFTOVERS

-- FRIDGE – Store the leftovers in an air-tight container and eat the ramen within two days of making it.
+- TO STORE – Store the leftovers in an airtight container and eat the ramen within two days of making it.

-- FREEZE – Normally, freezing ramen is completely fine!
+- TO FREEZE – Normally, freezing ramen is completely fine!
 However, since this recipe includes shirataki noodles, I would not recommend it.
-The noodles contain water, and because of that, they do not defrost well.
+The noodles are partially made up of water, and because of that, they do not defrost well.

-- REHEAT – Warm on the stovetop or in the microwave.
+- TO REHEAT – Warm the leftovers on the stovetop or in the microwave.